-Leica X1 versus Leica X2
+Leica X1 vs X2

 The Leica X1 and the Leica X2 are two digital cameras that were announced, respectively, in September 2009 and May 2012.
 Both the X1 and the X2 are fixed lens compact cameras that are equipped with an APS-C sensor.
-The X1 has a resolution of 12.2 megapixel, whereas the X2 provides 16.1 MP.
+The X1 has a resolution of 12.2 megapixels, whereas the X2 provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X2 is notably larger (15 percent) than the Leica X1.
 Moreover, the X2 is markedly heavier (13 percent) than the X1.
 In this context, it is worth noting that neither the X1 nor the X2 are weather-sealed.

-|Leica X1 (⇒ rgt)||124 mm||60 mm||32 mm||306 g||260||no||2009||1,995||discont.||check|
+|Leica X1»||124 mm||60 mm||32 mm||306 g||260||n||Sep 2009||1,995||Leica X1|

-|Leica X2 (⇒ lft)||124 mm||69 mm||52 mm||345 g||450||no||2012||1,995||discont.||check|
+|Leica X2«||124 mm||69 mm||52 mm||345 g||450||n||May 2012||1,995||Leica X2|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.